jdoleary/garden/Self Defense/Jiu Jitsu/People/Chris Paines.md

 All the grips that you do with your legs / feet have a sibling position with your hand grips.
 Closed guard is just double unders, half guard is just a single leg.
 There's always a handfight, even in a doubleleg, you're getting under the elbows, the handfight was invisible.

+## 3/2/24
+Thai clinch works because you own the centerline Address collar tie with "over under around or through"

+The 4 distances
+- Too far to do anything
+- hand fighting distance (as soon as you can grab their hands)
+- "over under around or through" the elbows
+- control of the spine (glue your bellybutton to their body)

+Think of the belly button as a reference in all "distance 4" scenarios (double leg for example).
+Fixing belly button placement will fix head placement.

+If you're locked up in a mutual collar tie, fight for centerline "centerline control"

+You can break their posture by twisting it or bending it

+The overemphasis of one (O, U, A, T), leads to another.

+---
+Responding to the leg weave. if I already lost, they got past my knees, then I need to go defensive

+You don't push something that's pushing against you.
+You don't push a static object.
+If is impossible for top side person to move with out taking their weight off.
+Like to go to mount, they have to take their leg off the ground and for that brief moment, the leg is weightless.
+He'll blindfold them and do the old wing shun kung fo drill.
+If you're too tense to block the punch they get hit, but if they relax and feels it, they'll block every time.
+So think of this in side control, if I'm framing and tense I wont feel it coming, but if i relax I will.
+IF YOURE TENSE YOU WONT FEEL THEIR INTENTIONS.
+YOU MUST BE RELAXED TO READ THEM.
+You can do this blindfolded, it helps with escapes.

+---
+Darce escapes:
+Grab the wrist and keep the shoulder down.
+As soon as they relax their grip in any way, **elbow them in the armpit** and follow them out the back door.
+Never go elbow deep in an anaconda because they can americaana you just by grabbing the arm and turning.
+Put a lot of pressure in their shoulders: darce -> kimura, anaconda -> americana arm in guillotine: put your shoulder on their sternum and keep them flat on their back guillotines only work when the attacker is flat on their side

+All 3 of these arm triangles are only available because they got access to my armpit.
+Those chokes aren't accessible from "positions", they're accessible from "arms being opoen"

+elbows in, shoulderblades back (for posture).
+Reach just as far as your shoulderblade will let you.

+When you reach (like from half guard), reach with a back palm (pronated) to keep your shoulder stronger (like Chris Novasky showed for retaining overhook).
+It keeps them from flattening you out.
+When you feel this, it'll blow your mind.
+Reach back palm and there's no collapsing.
+This applies to defending darces too.

+Homework:
+- Belly button reference
+- 4 distances when it comes to elbow protection
+	- game: jump to defense as soon as they get past your kness.
+This should be a trigger.
+- The kung fo exercise.
+Play with moving when they do.
+You can't move forwards without taking weight off of one leg.
+Just wait for them to move and then sweep them and knock them over.
+Don't try to sweep a static person.

+When you have a collar tie, use a "U" grip instead of a "C" grip.
+The difference is the wrist bending and being a part of the grip.
+If gives you more directions to apply force.
+"C" grip can only go down and acrsoss, "U" grip: down, across,  and back into a guillotine.
+If they're doing a collar tie on me, come underneath and flick the U grip.
+You've gained access to the spine, maximize it.
+You got access to the spine, bellybutton on and shoulderblades back; maximize it.

+Shoudlers back and down, like yoga cobra.
+Old school wrestlers keep their shoulders back, they can't reach cause they've got their shoulders short.